 Christianity Grows

-Jesus said, “The kingdom of heaven is like a mustard seed, which a man took and planted in his field.
+Christ said, “The hour has come for the Son of Man to be glorified.
+Very truly I tell you, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
+But if it dies, it produces many seeds… The kingdom of heaven is like a mustard seed, which a man took and planted in his field.
 Though it is the smallest of all seeds, yet when it grows, it is the largest of garden plants and becomes a tree, so that the birds come and perch in its branches.”
-(Matthew 13:31-32)
+(John 12:23-24; Matthew 13:31-32)

-No one terrifies us since we have set our faith on Jesus.
-For though we are beheaded, and crucified, and exposed to beasts and chains and fire and all other forms of torture, it is plain that we do not forsake the confession of our faith.
-The more things of this kind happen to us, the more there are others who become believers, by Christworking through His Holy Spirit.
-(Justin Martyr [c.
-90-165 AD])
+No one terrifies us since we have set our faith on the Risen Jesus.
+For though we are killed, and crucified, and exposed to beasts and chains and fire and other forms of torture, we do not forsake Christ our Lord.
+The more things of this kind happen to us, the more there are others who become believers, by Jesus working through His Holy Spirit.

-Job lived during the days of Abraham and suffered in ways different from those of Perpetua.
+Job lived during the days of Abraham (c.
+2000 BC) and suffered in ways different from those of Perpetua.
 Yet he trusted in the same Lord as she did and said:

 I know that my Redeemer lives, and that in the end He will stand upon the earth.
 And after my skin has been destroyed, yet in my flesh I will see God.
-I myself will see Him with my own eyes–I, and not another.
+I myself will see Him with my own eyes.
 How my heart yearns within me!
 (Job 19:25-27)

 Many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt… Your dead shall live.
 Their bodies shall rise.
 You who dwell in the dust, awake and sing for joy!..
 I will open your graves and raise you from your graves, O My people, You shall know that I am the Lord, when I open your graves… God will ransom my soul from the power of Sheol, for He will receive me… He will revive us after two days.
 He will raise us up on the third day, that we may live before Him… He will swallow up death forever, and the Lord God will wipe away tears from all faces.
 (Daniel 12:2; Isaiah 26:19: Ezekiel 37:12-14; Psalm 49:15; Hosea 6:2; Isaiah 25:8)

-Perpetua’s faith in Christ was very strong, but that’s not the biggest lesson I learned from her.
-My faith is often weak and wobbly.
-Thank God, Perpetua and all true believers are delivered by our strong and perfect Savior!
-Jesus saves us all through this life and brings us into the next world to come to be with Him forever.
+Perpetua’s faith in Christ was strong, but that’s not the biggest lesson we learn from her.
+She points us away from ourselves up to God!
+Praise the Lord, Perpetua and all true believers are delivered by our strong and perfect Savior!
+Even when our faith is weak and wobbly, Jesus saves us all through this life and brings us into the next world to be with Him forever.

 For I am already being poured out like a drink offering, and the time for my departure is near.
 I have fought the good fight, I have finished the race, I have kept the faith.
 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day—and not only to me, but also to all who have longed for His appearing.
 (2 Timothy 4:6-8)

-Readiness to die for Christ leads to readiness, eagerness, and intention to live in service to Him now.
+Preparedness to die for Christ leads to eagerness and intention to pour out our lives in serving Him and others now.